 Not so fast!
 There are also Bible verses that appear to say the wicked will be punished forever and ever.

 No. I'm not saying anything one way or the other.
-The fact is, we have some verses that say the unrighteous simply die, and we have other verses that say they'll be punished forever.
-How do we decide which one to believe?
+The fact is, we have some verses that say the unrighteous simply die, and we have other verses (at least one, for sure) that say they'll be punished forever.
+How do we decide which ones to believe?
 And what if we make the wrong decision?
 You could join other critics and unbelievers who reject Christ and say the Bible contradicts itself in which case, why are you reading any of this to begin with?

-We could probably come up with other questions that pit one idea against the other.
+We could probably come up with other questions that pit one idea against the other, but I think those are enough for now.
 Perhaps the best example of what we're doing with these questions is found in magnets.
 No matter how hard you try, you can't force two magnets together.
 In much the same way, we can't force these two views about eternal death or eternal punishment into agreement.
 They are diametrically opposed to one another.
 That is, they are each valid and equal, and yet opposite of each other.
 And as opposites, they can never be reconciled at least not by our limited and imperfect thinking.

 Me too!
 If you think about it, there really is only one Person who can understand these two perspectives and bring them into perfect agreement.
-And that's the One who said, "the first shall be last and the last shall be first", "He who would lose his life will find it and he who would save his life will lose it."
-Those are called oxymorons, and God majors in making sense of the nonsensical.
+And that's the One who said, "The first shall be last and the last shall be first", "He who would lose his life will find it and he who would save his life will lose it."
+Those are called oxymorons, and God majors in oxymorons and in making sense of the nonsensical.

 After all, He thought the best way to save the world was to come to earth in the form of a helpless baby born in a feeding trough, live homeless most of His adult earthly life, and die a horrendous death on a cross!
 No other god would ever do it that way!
 No human would do it that way!
 But, our God did . . . !